Sunwood-ai-labs/AMATERASU/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/AMATERASU/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/Sunwood-ai-labs/AMATERASU?color=green"></a>
 </p>

-<h2 align="center">Enterprise-Grade Private AI Platform (v1.14.0)</h2>
+<h2 align="center">Enterprise-Grade Private AI Platform (v1.15.1)</h2>

 >[!IMPORTANT]
->This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and approximately 90% of the release notes, README, and commit messages were generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) + [claude.ai](https://claude.ai/).
+>This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
+Approximately 90% of the release notes, README, and commit messages are generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service in an independent EC2 instance using Docker Compose, enabling easy deployment with Terraform.
+It has evolved to run each AI service on an independent EC2 instance using Docker Compose, enabling easy deployment with Terraform.

 ## 🚀 Project Overview

 AMATERASU is an enterprise-grade private AI platform.
 Built on AWS Bedrock and Google Vertex AI, it allows you to develop and operate LLM-based applications in a secure and scalable environment.
-Integration with GitLab streamlines version control, CI/CD pipelines, and project management.  v1.14.0 includes Terraform code to simplify the construction and management of AWS infrastructure, and a module for easier CloudFront infrastructure setup.
-Setup scripts and output value definitions have been added to improve Dify setup and operation.
+Integration with GitLab streamlines version control, CI/CD pipelines, and project management.  v1.15.1 includes additions to the `fg-prompt-pandora` project such as an IP whitelist function using AWS WAFv2, enhanced CloudFront settings, and improved ALB target group configurations.
+Documentation updates have also been made.

 This repository is structured as a "spellbook" for managing multiple AI-related projects.
-Each project is organized as a separate folder for deploying and managing specific AI services or functionalities.
+Each project is organized as a separate folder for deploying and managing specific AI services or features.

 ## ✨ Key Features